Robinpig/Note/docs/CS/DB/MySQL/undolog.md

 ## Introduction

 An undo log is a collection of undo log records associated with a single read-write transaction.
 An undo log record contains information about how to undo the latest change by a transaction to a [clustered index](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_clustered_index) record.
 If another transaction needs to see the original data as part of a consistent read operation, the unmodified data is retrieved from undo log records.
 Undo logs exist within [undo log segments](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_undo_log_segment), which are contained within [rollback segments](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_rollback_segment).
 Rollback segments reside in [undo tablespaces](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_undo_tablespace) and in the [global temporary tablespace](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_global_temporary_tablespace).

 What is undo log for:

 1. [Atomicity](/docs/CS/DB/MySQL/Transaction.md?id=Atomicity)
 2. [MVCC](/docs/CS/DB/MySQL/Transaction.md?id=MVCC)

+Undo logs that reside in the global temporary tablespace are used for transactions that modify data in user-defined temporary tables.
+These undo logs are not redo-logged, as they are not required for crash recovery.
+They are used only for rollback while the server is running.
+This type of undo log benefits performance by avoiding redo logging I/O.

+Each undo tablespace and the global temporary tablespace individually support a maximum of 128(InnoDB Page Size 4KB/16)) rollback segments.

 A transaction is assigned up to four undo logs, one for each of the following operation types: